-We’d passed all the chromosomal tests for my advanced maternal age and appeared to be in the clear.
+We’d passed all the chromosomal tests and appeared to be in the clear.
 Once the first trimester was over, we announced the news to our family — we were having another boy!
 I’d had some spotting, but everything looked good on the ultrasound.
 To be safe, the doctor told us to get another ultrasound at 16 weeks.
 The spotting had stopped by then, and I expected another good ultrasound.

 It was not.
 The ultrasound tech was a little quiet during the exam.
 The doctor came in, but that’s common.
 I still expected the all-clear.
 Instead she said, “I have serious concerns for this pregnancy.”
 I started to cry, not quite understanding what I was hearing.

 The diagnosis was bilateral multicystic dysplastic kidneys.
 That meant neither kidney had formed correctly — they were just balls of cysts.
 As a result, my unborn son was not producing amniotic fluid.
 There was none.

 I waited for the doctor to tell us the solution.
 There was none.